fb_view

 The Garden of Philanthropy is formally opened as part of the School’s UN Day celebrations and the UNIS Cultural Collection wins international recognition.

-UNIS Hanoi has benefitted from the wisdom, experience and determined talents of eight remarkable men and women.
+UNIS Hanoi has benefitted from the wisdom, experience and determined talents of nine remarkable men and women.
 We thank them for their service, leadership and vision.

 Ms Jane McGee